Dummy-Bug/Quora-Question-Pairs/README.md

 * log-loss : https://www.kaggle.com/wiki/LogarithmicLoss ,it makes sense to use log-loss as performance metric as we don't want to just classify question pair to be 0 or 1 rather we also want the probability , and whenever we need the probability values log-loss is the best metric to use.

 * Binary Confusion Matrix
-This is our secondary matrix we will also use Binary Matrix to understand what is happening using it we can use precision , recall , tpr , fpr , tnr and fnr .
+ This is our secondary matrix.
+We will also use the Binary Matrix to understand what is happening.
+Using it we can use precision , recall , tpr , fpr , tnr and fnr .